backand/docs/docs/scenarios/salesforceiq/index.md

+Building and maintaining customer relationships is crucial for driving sales to your platform.
+However, it can also be a complex process requiring integrating data from multiple sources and, more importantly, ensuring that data is accessible when it is needed.
+Customer Relationship Management (CRM) software is designed to make this data management and integration process much easier, providing you with the tools you need to drive customers through your sales funnel.
+In this article, we'll look at integrating a Backand application with Salesforce IQ, providing you with all of the tools you need to effectively leverage your customer data in your Backand application.

-## What is salesforceIQ?
+## What is SalesforceIQ?
-[salesforceIQ](https://www.twilio.com) SalesforceIQ gives you the simplicity of a spreadsheet with the horsepower of a full-featured CRM.
+[SalesforceIQ](https://www.salesforceiq.com/) is an out-of-the-box CRM solution that quickly gives you access to dynamic information tied into a full CRM solution.
 With Automatic Data Capture and enterprise-level intelligence under the hood, SalesforceIQ acts like your own personal assistant so you can focus on what matters most: selling.

-## Build mobile app with Back& and salesforceIQ
-Build custom mobile application that uses your customer info can be done by leveraging Back& and salesforceIQ API.
-To eliminate the needs for additional server, security integrations and more, you can use salesforceIQ template Action with all other Back& functionality.

-## Build  API
-salesforceIQ has an [API](https://api.salesforceiq.com/) that you can use to send manage (CRUD) and data in the salesforceIQ.
-By translating their provided cURL commands to Angular $http calls, you can easily integrate salesforceIQ with Backand.
+SalesforceIQ, in addition to providing easy integrations with tools like Google and Microsoft Exchange, also gives you the capability to dynamically access and manage your data through a series of robust APIs.

+## Connecting a Backand application with SalesforceIQ
+Integrating Backand and SalesforceIQ is as simple as leveraging the full-featured [API](https://api.salesforceiq.com/) provided by Salesforce from within your Backand application.
+While traditionally you'd need to make these calls to the API from a server, you can achieve the same functionaltiy in Backand by using our custom template action.
+This action provides an easy-to-use code template for making calls to the SalesforceIQ API, letting you update your user tracking data based upon user activity in your Backand app, or even update your Backand app's UI based upon what you know about your user in SalesforceIQ.

+Working with the [SalesforceIQ API](https://api.salesforceiq.com/) provides you with full capabilities to create, retrieve, and update data on your users, as well as manage their infromation in SalesforceIQ.
+Communicating with their API is as simple as translating the cURL commands provided by Salesforce in their documentation into the appropriate $http calls that you can make from JavaScript.
+Simply provide the required authentication and identification headers, construct the URL, make the call, and handle the response when it arrives, dispatching it either directly to your application via a synchronous function call return, or emitting the data as an event using our Socket-based real-time communications functionality.

+## The Salesforce Action Template
 We have created an action template that will give you jump start with salesforceIQ.
-You can either trigger this action with an object's CRUD event handler, or call it on-demand from your client code.
-The following is the content of the ready action template call
-"salesforceiq CRM" under the "CRM & ERP" section:
+You can either trigger this action from an object's database transaction event actions, or create a new on-demand action that you can call from your app's client code.
+The following JavaScript is provided by the template action, which is available as "SalesforceIQ" in the "CRM & ERP" section of action templates.:

 ```javascript
 /* globals